1993 - Out On Bail

 01. Hopeless (Interlude) / Stretch (?)

-• 1993/10-12 (? new mix).
+• Story.
 Leaked in Makaveli 6 Bootleg with other Thug Life unreleased songs, it could be the mysterious "Thugz Theme" listed in early Volume One tracklists... (cf. Honor Among Thugz) This interlude song 2Pac used to play live was supposed to be included in Mr. Middle Finger album in its original form.
-This new version doesn't have the Cypress Hill sample in the beginning ("time for some action"), and the lyrics are in the far background so the track now sounds like a musical pause.
+This new version doesn't have the Cypress Hill sample in the beginning ("time for some action"), and the lyrics are in the far background so the track now sounds more like a short musical interlude.

 02. Bury Me a G (Rough Mix) feat.
 Mopreme, Rated R, Big Syke, Macadoshis & Natasha Walker (chorus) / Stretch & 2Pac